jesusb25/jesusb25/README.md

 ## Projects
 * [PDF to Podcast](https://jesusb25.github.io/PDF-to-MP3/) - A full-stack project that extracts text from PDF files and converts them to MP3 files for easy listening
+* [Simon Game](https://jesusb25.github.io/Simon-Game/) - Web development application to play the Simon Game online
 * [College Matriculation Modules](https://jesusb25.github.io/CollegeTracker/) - A website for helping high school students learn about the college application process
-* [Crowdfunding Platform](https://jesusb25.github.io/Crowdfunding-Platform/) - A platform to find (mock) crowdfunding projects